Portuguese Armed Forces: Overseas conflicts

 Due to the nature of the conflict, commando-type forces achieved great importance.
 With the war's evolution, these assumed almost all of the mobile and offensive operations, with the more conventional forces remaining responsible mainly for the defensive assignments.
 By 1961, each service branch had created its own light infantry force oriented for asymmetric warfare.
 The Air Force created the Parachute Rifles (Caçadores Páraquedistas) in 1956, the Army first raised the Special Rifles (Caçadores Especiais) in 1960 which were later replaced by the Commandos (Comandos) in 1962 and the Navy deployed the Marines (Fuzileiros), a force reactivated in 1961.
-The Portuguese military also counted with a number of paramilitary forces, including the Special Groups (Grupos Especiais) and the Arrows (Flechas).
+The Portuguese military also included a number of paramilitary forces, including the Special Groups (Grupos Especiais) and the Arrows (Flechas).

 The Portuguese Armed Forces were also involved in a brief conventional armed conflict with the Indian military, when the latter invaded the Portuguese India in December 1961.
-Facing overwhelmingly superior forces and after 36 hours of combat, the Portuguese India Commander-in-Chief, General Vassalo e Silva, surrendered to the Indian Forces.
+Facing overwhelmingly superior forces and after 36 hours of combat, the Portuguese India Commander-in-Chief, General Vassalo e Silva, surrendered to the Indian Armed Forces.
 Portuguese forces suffered 30 dead and 57 wounded, with almost 3500 personnel being taken as prisoners of war, these being released six months later.
-The Indian Armed Forces officially recognized to have suffered 76 casualties during the invasion.
+The Indian Armed Forces officially recognize 76 Indian casualties during the invasion.